uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Device Copyability of Iterators
 +++++++++++++++++++++++++++++++

-Iterators that refer to "device accessible content" and are used as input or output with algorithms using a ``device_policy`` must also be SYCL device-copyable, as defined by the SYCL Specification. oneDPL provides specializations of ``sycl::is_device_copyable`` for each of its provided iterator types.
+"Device accessible content iterators" which are used as input or output with algorithms using a ``device_policy`` must also be SYCL device-copyable, as defined by the SYCL Specification. oneDPL provides specializations of ``sycl::is_device_copyable`` for each of its provided iterator types.

 The rules are as follows:
 * ``counting_iterator``: Always device-copyable.